 Con: Calcium Oxide adsorbs moisture from the air very slowly and swells as it takes on more and more moisture.

 |Calcium Sulfate is used for a wide range of applications, including drying air and industrial gases, organic liquids and solids, as well as refrigerants, predominately in sealed storage spaces.

 Pro: Calcium Sulfate is a general-purpose desiccant intended mainly for laboratory use.
 It is chemically stable, non-disintegrating, non-toxic, non-corrosive, and does not release its absorbed water when exposed to higher ambient temperatures.

-For those wishing to dive deeper into the above desiccant, Figures 1 and 2 illustrate the adsorption rates (how quickly water vapor is adsorbed) and the adsorption capacities (how much water vapor is adsorbed to reach equilibrium at various relative humidity readings) of the above five common desiccants.
+For those wishing to dive deeper into the above desiccant, Figures 1 and 2 illustrate the adsorption rates (how quickly water vapor is adsorbed) and the adsorption capacities (how much water vapor is adsorbed to reach equilibrium at various relative humidity readings) of the three common desiccants.

 Some desiccants are toxic.
 If you accidentally consume desiccant, seek immediate medical attention or call poison control!

 I'M STILL NOT SURE...

 Selecting the right desiccant can be tricky, that's why AGM has an entire division dedicated to desiccants and their use.
 In addition, AGM offers a moisture analysis service which takes into account the wide range of variables necessary to prescribe desiccant combinations that maintain targeted humidity-level goals for any storage duration.

 AGM Container Controls, Inc.